 The French Bulldog breed is not designed to be great at swimming or athletics in general.
 His natural construction works against him.
 They have a thick muscular build along with a flat face and short legs.
 When swimming, French Bulldogs have to tilt their heads up to keep their muzzles out of the water (they have a very flat face), while they have short legs to propel them along.
-When French Bulldogs bow their heads to swim, they tend to tilt the back of their body down.
-This means that they have a greater vertical component of energy rather than forward.
+When French Bulldogs bow their heads to swim, they tend to tilt down the back of their body.
+This means they have a more excellent vertical component of energy than forward.
 Because of this, they struggle to swim.
-French Bulldogs are also very front-heavy and tend to struggle to regain a proper swimming position if disturbed by this and tend to swing like a pendulum.
-We highly recommend keeping a very close watch on your dog while he swims and looking for dog life jackets.
-The actor known by the name "The Rock" had to rescue his French Bulldogs from a swimming pool while they were drowning.
+French Bulldogs are also very front-heavy and struggle to regain a proper swimming position if disturbed by this and swing like a pendulum.
+We highly recommend keeping a close watch on your dog while he swims and looking for dog life jackets.
+The actor known as "The Rock" had to rescue his French Bulldogs from a swimming pool while drowning.

 4) The traits of the French Bulldog make them ideal for families.

 They were bred to be companion dogs.
-They thrive when actively involved in family activities (Yay to keep the kids entertained).
-They crave lots of attention and are just as happy running outside or spending time on the couch cuddling with their family.
-They are a humorous and mischievous breed, with a strong loyalty to their family.
+They thrive when actively involved in family activities.
+They crave attention and are just as happy running outside or spending time on the couch cuddling with their family.
+They are a humorous and mischievous breed with strong loyalty to their family.
 They will keep you entertained for hours.
 French Bulldogs are also generally very calm and do not bark often.
 Good for not disturbing the neighbors!
 They are often known as clowns dressed as teachers.
 I think this accurately describes them.

 5) French Bulldog ears came in two forms.